-Your dealer has two cleaners, Multi-Purpose Interior Cleaner and Capture Non-Solvent Dry Spot and Soil Remover for cleaning fabric and carpet.
+Your dealer has cleaners for the cleaning of fabric and carpet.
 They will clean normal spots and stains very well.
 You can get GM-approved cleaning products from your dealer.
 See "Appearance Care and Materials" in the Index.

 Here are some cleaning tips:

-- Always read the instructions on the cleaner label. - Clean up stains as soon as you can -- before they set. - Carefully scrape off any excess stain. - Use a clean cloth or sponge, and change to a clean area often.
+- Always read the instructions on the cleaner label. - Clean up stains as soon as you can -- before they set.

+- Carefully scrape off any excess stain. - Use a clean cloth or sponge, and change to a clean area often.
 A soft brush may be used if stains are stubborn. - If a ring forms on fabric after spot cleaning, clean the entire area immediately or it will set.

-Using Multi-Purpose Interior Cleaner on Fabric
+Using Cleaner on Fabric

-- 1. Vacuum and brush the area to remove any loose dirt. - Always clean a whole trim panel or section.
-Mask surrounding trim along stitch or welt lines. - Mix powdered cleaner following the directions on the container label to form thick suds. - 4.
-Use suds only and apply with a clean sponge.
+- 1. Vacuum and brush the area to remove any loose dirt. - 2.
+Always clean a whole trim panel or section.
+Mask surrounding trim along stitch or welt lines. - 3.
+Follow the directions on the container label. - 4.
+Apply cleaner with a clean sponge.
 Don't saturate the material and don't rub it roughly. - 5.
-As soon as you've cleaned the section, use a sponge to remove the suds.

-- 6. Wipe cleaned area with a clean, damp towel or cloth. - 7.
+As soon as you've cleaned the section, use a sponge to remove any excess cleaner. - 6.
+Wipe cleaned area with a clean, water-dampened towel or cloth. - 7.
 Wipe with a clean cloth and let dry.